 - Immediate Eviction: Landlords may immediately evict tenants for prostitution or drug violations. (§ 66-7-107).

-How to Evict a Tenant in Tennessee?
+How to Evict a Tenant in Tennessee

-Step 1: Send an Eviction Notice
+Step 1 – Send an Eviction Notice

 To start the eviction process, landlords must notify tenants about the lease breach or violation and serve them the appropriate eviction form.
 Landlords must give the tenants time to cure the violations if applicable (i.e., rent nonpayment).

-Step 2: Wait for a Response
+Step 2 – Wait for a Response

 If a tenant does not respond to an eviction notice, landlords can file a Detainer Summons with their local General Sessions Court.
 Landlords must ensure that the court they visit has jurisdiction over the property.
 If they do, the court will set a hearing date.

 Landlords must hire the local sheriff to serve a tenant with a Detainer Warrant; they cannot do it themselves.
+This warrant will alert them of the eviction lawsuit and the court date.

-Step 4: Appear in Court
+Step 5 – Appear in Court

-A hearing date will be set.
 The court will issue a Writ of Possession if the tenant does not appear or the landlord is proven correct.
 The landlord may then take possession of the premises with the sheriff if necessary.

 Related Tennessee Court Forms